amallen1/github-user-search/README.md

 ### Continued development

-- [] Fix the error message if a user does not exist
+- [x] Fix the error message if a user does not exist
 - [] Clean up styles and code
 - [] Fix link redirecting error

 ### Useful resources

 - [Moment JS Docs](https://momentjs.com/docs/) - This helped me with the date formatting.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author